-We will effect a for- Stock Split immediately prior to and contingent upon the completion of the IPO, pursuant to which each share of common stock held of record by the holder thereof will be reclassified into approximately shares of common stock.
-No fractional shares will be issued.
-Pursuant to the Stronghold LLC Agreement, each Stronghold LLC Unit will also be split on a corresponding for- basis, such that there will be an equivalent number of Stronghold LLC Units outstanding as the aggregate number of shares of Class V common stock and Class A common stock outstanding following the Stock Split.
+We effected a 2.88-for-1 Stock Split immediately prior to the IPO on October 22, 2021, pursuant to which each share of common stock held of record by the holder thereof was reclassified into approximately 2.88 shares of common stock.
+No fractional shares were issued.
+Pursuant to the Stronghold LLC Agreement, each Stronghold LLC Unit was also split on a corresponding 2.88-for-1 basis, such that there are an equivalent number of Stronghold LLC Units outstanding as the aggregate number of shares of Class V common stock and Class A common stock outstanding following the Stock Split.